Grantglass/constellate-python-workshop-template/README.md

-# TAP Institute 2022 Lesson Template
+# TAP Institute 2022 Machine Learning Workshop

-This repository contains a teaching template for creating a workshop for the 2022 Text Analysis Pedagogy (TAP) Institute.
+This repository contains materials for the 2022 Text Analysis Pedagogy (TAP) Institute in Machine Learning.
 The TAP Institute is using the [Constellate Platform](https://constellate.org) for teaching and learning.
 Constellate uses Binder to render Jupyter Notebooks in the user's browser.

-# Copying this template

-GitHub has [directions for copying a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
-Make sure your resulting repository is "public".

 # Testing your lesson in Constellate